pprunty/pprunty.github.io/posts/02-magikarp.md

 date: "2024-07-24"
 description: "In just 11 hours, I created an AI agent that could do the work of an entire data science team; providing me with wake-up call for the future of software development."
 image: "/images/articles/magikarp.png"
-artwork: "Pokémon Crystal Gameplay"
+artwork: "Pokémon Anime Series"
 ---

-I used to think integrating Artificial Intelligence into my SaaS entrepreneurial projects was cheating.
-Then I built Magikarp, an Artificially Intelligent (AI) agent that turned my skepticism into a wake-up call for the future of software development.
+I used to think integrating Artificial Intelligence (AI) into my SaaS entrepreneurial projects was cheating.
+Then I built Magikarp, an Artificially Intelligent agent that turned my skepticism into a wake-up call for the future of software development.
 In just 11 hours, I created an AI agent that could do the work of an entire data science team.

 So, what is Magikarp?